opendocsg/slw-judgments-backfill/2013_SGCA_9/report.md

 **Introduction**

 1       This appeal was brought against part of the decision made by the High Court judge (“the Judge”) in Suit No 589 of 2009 (“the Action”).
 The appellant, who was the first plaintiff in the Action (hereinafter referred to as “Sarah”), pleaded three heads of claim in the Action.
 The first head of claim was against the respondent (the first defendant in the Action and hereinafter referred to as “Andy”) and the second defendant in the Action (hereinafter referred to as “Tik”) for a sum of $608,700 allegedly given by Sarah to Andy to hold on trust for her for the purposes of investing in land and property in China (“the Trust Claim”).
 The second head of claim was against Andy in respect of a sum of $50,000 which was allegedly given by Sarah to Andy after being intimidated and/or harassed by the latter (“the Blackmail Claim”).
 The third head of claim was brought by Sarah and her elder sister, Tee Yok Lee (the second plaintiff in the Action and hereinafter referred to as “Ivy”), against Tik for breach of a distribution contract to sell the “POLICE” brand of apparel (“the POLICE Claim”).
-The Judge dismissed the Trust Claim and the Blackmail Claim, but allowed the POLICE Claim (see _Tee Yok Kiat and another v Pang Min Seng and another_ [2012] SGHC 85 (“the Judgment”)).
+The Judge dismissed the Trust Claim and the Blackmail Claim, but allowed the POLICE Claim (see _Tee Yok Kiat and another v Pang Min Seng and another_ <span class="citation">[2012] SGHC 85</span> (“the Judgment”)).
 It was against the dismissal of the first two claims that the present appeal was brought by Sarah.
 Although Tik was also a party to the Trust Claim, she was not brought in as a party to the appeal.

 2       At this juncture, we would pause to mention that Sarah was only represented on the first day of the trial, although she was represented before the trial commenced, and also in the making of the written closing submissions.
 Andy was unrepresented throughout the proceedings.
 So for all intents and purposes, the case was presented by a lay person and the defence was also conducted by a lay person.